Profile

 Phone: +49-341-97 36901

-Annette G. Beck-Sickinger studied chemistry (diploma in 1986) and biology (diploma in 1990) at the University of Tübingen (Germany) and received her Ph.
+Annette G. Beck-Sickinger studied chemistry and biology at the University of Tübingen (Germany) and received her Ph.
 D. under the supervision of G. Jung (Organic Chemistry, University of Tübingen).
-She was working as research fellow with R. A. Houghten (Scripps Clinic & Research Foundation, La Jolla, USA 1988) and T. W. Schwartz (Rigshospitalet Kopenhagen, Denmark 1992) and performed a post-doctorate with E. Carafoli (Laboratory of Biochemistry, ETH Zürich, 1990-1991).
-She was appointed as assistant professor of Pharmaceutical Biochemistry at ETH Zürich (1997-1999).
-Since October 1999, she is full professor of Biochemistry and Bioorganic Chemistry at the University of Leipzig.
-In 2009 she spent a sabbatical at Vanderbilt University (Nashville, TN) as visiting professor.
+She was working as research fellow with R. A. Houghten (Scripps Clinic & Research Foundation, La Jolla, USA 1988) and T. W. Schwartz (Rigshospitalet Copenhagen, Denmark) and performed a post-doctorate with E. Carafoli (Laboratory of Biochemistry, ETH Zürich).
+She was appointed as assistant professor of Pharmaceutical Biochemistry at ETH Zürich.
+Since October 1999, she is full professor of Biochemistry and Bioorganic Chemistry.
+In 2009 she spent a sabbatical at Vanderbilt University (Nashville, TN) as visiting professor, which led to an ongoing collaboration between both universities and funding by Max-Kade Foundation.

-Her major reseach fields are structure-activity-relationships of peptide hormones and G protein coupled receptors and protein modification to study function and interaction.
+Her major research fields are structure-activity-relationships of peptide and protein ligands activating G protein coupled receptors and protein modification to study molecular interactions.
 A tight connection of chemical methods, bioorganic synthesis and molecular biology tools, including cloning, receptor mutagenesis, protein expression and cell biochemistry is applied.
-Whereas in the first field, her interests go towards medicinal chemistry, identification of novel targets and novel therapeutic concepts e. g. in the field of cancer and obesity, the second field is related to biomaterials, novel approaches to modify proteins and concepts for improved enzyme catalysis.
+Whereas in the first field, her interests go towards medicinal chemistry, identification of novel targets and novel therapeutic concepts e. g. in the field of cancer and obesity, the second field is related to biomaterials, novel approaches to modify proteins and concepts for improved drug delivery.